arjunk04/climate_rundown/_posts/2021-09-06-the-situation-today.md

 Let's take a look at this graph of carbon emissions across the globe in 2019:
 ![Image not found](/assets/graphs/co2-emissions-by-country-globe.png)

-We can see carbon dioxide emission data visualized differently; have a look at the following treemap of 2017 carbon emission data:
+We can see carbon dioxide emission data visualized differently in this graph of 2017 carbon emission data:
 ![Image not found](/assets/graphs/co2-emissions-by-country-treemap.png)